KyleHung7/data-structure/README.md

 # AutoGen Gemini Project

+## Course Information
+This project is part of the **Data Structure** course taught by **Professor Yun-Cheng Tsai**.
+The course focuses on hands-on practice to help students apply data structures to real-world problems.

+### Course Objectives
+1. **Practical Application**: Emphasize hands-on exercises to enable students to use data structures in solving real-world problems.
+2. **Conceptual Understanding**: Enhance comprehension through theoretical explanations, real-world examples, and practical exercises.
+3. **Intellectual Property Awareness**: Develop an understanding of the value and challenges of implementing theoretical concepts into practical programming frameworks, fostering respect for intellectual property rights.

 ## Overview
-This project leverages the Gemini API (Large Language Model, LLM) with AutoGen to create AI agents that solve various problems efficiently.
-By using AutoGen's multi-agent framework, we implement different use cases such as:
+This project leverages the **Gemini API** (Large Language Model, LLM) with **AutoGen** to create AI agents that solve various problems efficiently.
+By utilizing AutoGen's multi-agent framework, we implement different use cases such as:
 - Information retrieval
 - Data analysis
 - Interactive AI assistance